cedeber/concise-rust-book/src/ch01-02-block-scope.md

 ### Parameters

-In function signatures, you _must_ declare the type of each parameter
+In function signatures, you _must_ declare the type of each parameter.

 ```rust
 fn another_function(x: i32, y: i32) {